 Wedge distances vary depending on factors such as wedge lofts from the different wedge clubs and surface terrain from where you will be hitting the golf ball from.
 They also vary depending on your experience and handicap.
 Being able to hit your wedges a sufficient distance is important, however what is even more important is working on your golf swing to ensure that you can hit consistent shots.

-When choosing which wedges to include in your golf bag you have a range of options ranging from a pitching wedge, gap wedge, sand wedge or lob wedge.
+When choosing which wedges to include in your golf bag you have a range of options ranging from a pitching wedge, gap wedge (approach wedge), sand wedge or lob wedge.
 When selecting which ones to prioritize (if you aren’t carrying all four) you’ll want to make sure that you have a good balance of different clubs.
 This will mean choosing an even spread of wedges with different lofts in your bag as this will give you plenty of variety to choose from.